Jabez William Clay: Collegiate Activities

 Clay excelled in school, and was considered "original and creative in his thinking powers." (p.
 18) During his freshman year he won the Pioneer Scholarship offered by the class of '71.
 Clay graduated as the second ranking student in 1875, his senior year, placing behind another Phi Sig, William Penn Brooks, who was the valedictorian.
 Clay's commencement address upon the sun as the great source of power was described by a hearer as "superb."

 While at "Aggie," Clay was a member of the Washington Irving Literary Society, a popular pastime among the undergraduates, he at one time being its president.
 He was a member and officer of the Gymnastic Association, and was an editor of the 1875 version of the college yearbook.
 He chafed somewhat under military discipline in the battalion, and actually left school for a short while because of this.
 He was a member of varsity crew (rowing team) in 1873.
 Overall, a popular young man, his peers honored Clay at one point by election as president, captain and orator of his class.

-Yet among all these activities and honors, it was his role as a Founder of Phi Sigma Kappa fraternity in his Sophomore year by which he is best remembered today.